Ants on a Log Kids Veggie Platter

 • Arrange fruits and vegetables on a large cutting board or platter.

-• Place toppings in small bowls and add spoons, knives, or spreaders.
+• Place spreads in small bowls and add spoons, knives, or spreaders.
 Put on the board or platter between the fruits and vegetables.

 • Fill any spaces on the board or platter with desired toppings.